 Optional: Click Select next to User Layer Size in GB:

-The Edit Settings window appears.
+The Edit Setting window appears.

 If you keep the default value, the maximum user layer size is 10 GB.

-Click Next to configure Users and Machines.
+Click Next to configure users and machines.
 Click the Delivery Group Assign link highlighted in this image:

 Enter a name for the policy.
 Click the check box to enable the policy, and click Finish.